IML-DKFZ/sure-vqa/med_vlm_robustness/README.md

 <a name="inference"></a>
 ## Inference
-To run inference you need to execute the `inference.py` python file in the repository.
+To run inference, execute the `inference.py` python file located in the repository.
 The configurations for inference can be found in the file `config/inference/inference_defaults.yaml`.
-This `.yaml` file is used for running inference after you fine-tune a model.
-If you want to run the inference on the pretrained (no fine-tune) model you ca nuse `config/inference/inference_pretrained_defaults.yaml` file.
-Both files already contain example configurations for you as in the fine-tuning case.
-Note that you can change these settings easily for your own use case.
+This file is used for running inference after you fine-tune a model.
+So, to use this configuration you must already have a folder containing your fine-tuned model in your root experiment directory.
+If you want to run the inference on the pretrained (not fine-tuned) model you can use the following file; `config/inference/inference_pretrained_defaults.yaml`.
+For this configuration you do not need to have a folder containing your model, this configuration will automatically use the path of your pretrained model weights which you should define in your `.env` file.
+Note that both configurations contain example settings for you and you can change these settings easily for your own use case.

-To run the inference for `no-image` baseline where the images are not utilized during inference and the model only uses question and answer pairs, set the parameter `no-image` to `True`.
-If you are running this baseline on a model which is also finetuned without images set the `train_no_image` parameter to also `True`.
+**Inference without images (No image Baseline):** To run inference using only question-answer pairs and without any images, set the `no_image` parameter to `True`.
+If you are performing inference on a model that was fine-tuned without images (as described in the fine-tuning section), you should also set the `train_no_image` parameter to `True`.
+These parameters provide greater flexibility during fine-tuning and inference, allowing you to fine-tune a model without images and later run inference with images, or vice versa.

-To run the inference with corrupted images where the dataloader corrupts the images during inference with the given probability and strength level, set the parameter `corruption` to `True` and specify the strength and probability of each corruption in the related parameters as follows;
+**Inference with corrupted images:** To run the inference with corrupted images where the dataloader applies corruption based on specified probability and strength levels, set the parameter `corruption` to `True` and specify the strength and probability of each corruption in the `.yaml` file as follows;
 ```
 corruption_probabilities: {
     'blur': 0.5,